Contents

 Location: Ground floor

-Notable artefacts: Offerings to the gods, ancient pottery, reliefs and figurines
+Notable artefacts: Offerings to the gods, ancient pottery, reliefs, and figurines

 The Archaic Aropolis Gallery